imtiazziko/SLK-few-shot/README.md

 Imtiaz Masud Ziko, Malik Boudiaf, Jose Dolz, Eric Granger and Ismail Ben Ayed, ArXiv 2021

 ## Introduction
 We adapt several clustering methods to transductive inference in few-shot learning tasks.
-The clustering part works on the feature extractor initially trained over the base-class data.
+The clustering part works on a feature extractor initially trained over the base-class data.
 Using standard training on the base classes, without resorting to complex meta-learning and episodic-training strategies, our regularized-clustering approaches outperform state-of-the-art few-shot methods by significant margins, across various models, settings and data sets.
 Surprisingly, we found that even standard clustering procedures (e.g., K-means), which correspond to particular, non-regularized cases of